normenmueller/neoject/doc/adl.md

 - CI/CD runs are deterministic

 The need for `WITH`/`MATCH` to carry variables across statements is a separate Cypher design rule — wrapping does not bypass it.

+> **Risk of large single transactions (OOM / transaction limits)**
+>
+> Executing all DML in one `:begin ... :commit` block means Neo4j holds the entire transaction in memory until commit.
+With large datasets, this can cause:
+>
+> - OOM (Out Of Memory) errors due to heap exhaustion
+> - Transaction timeouts if the commit phase is too long
+>
+> This is especially risky when:
+>
+> - Importing via large UNWIND lists
+> - Executing thousands of CREATE or MERGE statements in one go
+> - Combining complex constraints or index builds with heavy data writes
+>
+> Mitigation: In such cases, batching or chunking of DML should be considered instead of one atomic transaction.

 ## Consequences